 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Z-Clinz 10 (benzoyl peroxide and clindamycin topical)?
+What should I avoid while taking Z-Clinz 10?

 Avoid using skin products that can cause irritation, such as harsh soaps, shampoos, or skin cleansers, hair coloring or permanent chemicals, hair removers or waxes, or skin products with alcohol, spices, astringents, or lime.